643591947/eeg_cuda_ops/README.md

 - CUDA Toolkit 12.4 (matching the PyTorch build)
 - NVIDIA GPU with compute capability ≥ 7.0 (recommended)

-This extension was built and tested with:
-- PyTorch 2.6.0+cu124
-- Built using: `pip install -e . --no-build-isolation`

 ## 🛠 Installation & Setup
 Follow these steps to set up the environment and build the CUDA extensions.